Fragtality/PilotsDeck/README.md

 <br/>

-**Draw Frame**: You can disable the Frame drawn arround the Value by default with that.
+**Draw Frame**: You can disable the Frame drawn around the Value by default with that.
 You can customize the *Thickness*, *Color* and its *Size & Position*.
 If you use a *Different Color* in the Special State, that Color is also applied to the Frame.<br/>
 Note that toggling this Options changes the Values and Behaviour of the *Draw Rectangle*: When the Frame is enabled, the Rectangle is relative to the Center of the Frame.
 <br/><br/><br/><br/>